microsoft/BCApps/.github/actions/RunAutomation/HowToAddAnAutomation.md

 # How to add a new automation

-1. Create a folder in `build\scripts\Automations`.
+1. Create a folder in `.github\actions\RunAutomations`.
 The name of the folder is the name of the automation, e.g. "_UpdateAppBaselines_".
-1. Create a `run.ps1` file in the new folder.
+2. Create a `run.ps1` file in the new folder.
 It should contain the script with the automation's logic.
    - The script can accept the following parameters:
      - `Repository`: the repository the automation is running on.
 Use the parameter in case the automation should behave differently on forks.
      - `TargetBranch`: the branch the automation is running on.
 Use this parameter to alter logic between branches.
    - The script may optionally return an object with the following properties.
 The information from this object will be used to create an automation pull request.
      - `Files`: Files changed by the automation that will be included in the pull request.
      - `Message`: Message to use as commit message an pull request description.
-2. Create a new workflow in `.github\workflows` to run your new automation.
+3. Create a new workflow in `.github\workflows` to run your new automation.
     - Add a job to run the script:
     ```yaml
     AutomationJob: